mchlopecki/godot-hex-map/README.md

 * [ ] GUI rewrite as PackedScene
     * Speed up GUI redesign
 * [ ] Switch to bottom panel GUI
-* [ ] Preview placed tile in editor; existing cells can hide the cursor model
+* [X] Preview placed tile in editor; existing cells can hide the cursor model
-    * real question here is proper way to handle signal emission
-    * we do have spare bits in the HexMap::Cell struct
 * [ ] Investigate copying custom data into baked mesh: https://github.com/godotengine/godot/issues/89254
     * don't know how to create a mesh with CUSTOM0, and where it is stored in the mesh/surface
 * [ ] switch erasing to be a tool instead of right-click to allow free look